FURVUSVINCENTUS/faq-vc/README.md

 # faq-vc

-This is my own PHP CMS running on a json database files.
+This is my own PHP CMS running on json database files.

 ## Philosophy: